-In his related employment practice, Brian routinely handles individual and class employment discrimination, employee benefits, and wage and hour litigation on behalf of employers and management-level employees.
+In his related employment practice, Brian routinely handles individual and class employment discrimination, employee benefits, and wage and hour litigation on behalf of employers and management-level individuals.
 He frequently provides forward-thinking counseling to clients on compliance and risk management strategies, including drafting employment contracts, handbooks, and policies, as well as conducting audits and investigations.

-Additionally, Brian defends organizations in environmental/toxic tort and product liability cases alleging exposure to chemicals and other potentially hazardous substances.
+Additionally, Brian defends organizations in environmental and product liability cases alleging exposure to chemicals and other potentially hazardous substances.
 As part of this practice, he is a member of the national coordinating counsel team for the largest full line wheel-service equipment manufacturer in North America, successfully defending the client in mass tort litigation nationwide.

 Brian earned his J.D., cum laude, from The John Marshall Law School, where he was elected and served as Editor-in-Chief of The John Marshall Law Review.
 He was also a member of the Moot Court Honors Council and Trial Advocacy and Dispute Resolution Honors Council.